sharif-ml-lab/CER/README.md

 🎉 **We are pleased to announce that our paper has been accepted at the ACL 2025 Main Conference.**

-Welcome to the official repository for the CER paper.
+This repository contains the official implementation of **CER: Confidence Enhanced Reasoning in LLMs**. [[paper]](https://arxiv.org/abs/2502.14634)

 This README provides step-by-step instructions to set up the environment, download necessary datasets, and reproduce the results presented in the paper.

 ---